 Have a penchant for bleeding-edge iPhones and an unparalleled hatred of two-year contracts?
 If you find Sprint’s service and coverage copacetic, the carrier’s vision might just whet your whistle.

-Sprint chief Marcelo Claure announced in an interview Monday that the company would eliminate two-year contracts and subsidies in favor of phone leasing plans, plans which Sprint says a majority of its customers (51 percent) favor.
-It’s a move that brings the SoftBank-owned carrier in line with its major competition — T-Mobile ended subsidies two years ago, Verizon introduced new subsidy-free plans earlier this month, and AT&T in June stopped offering subsidized devices to all but its Next subscribers.
+In 2015, Sprint chief Marcelo Claure announced in an interview that the company would eliminate two-year contracts and subsidies in favor of phone leasing plans, plans which Sprint says a majority of its customers (51 percent) favor.
+It was a move that brought the SoftBank-owned carrier in line with its major competition.

-If the new program sounds familiar, that’s because T-Mobile introduced a new monthly device payment program of its own — Jump On Demand — in June.
-T-Mobile’s plan offers a greater choice of handsets and allows subscribers to upgrade to a new phone up to three times a year, but folds the cost of phones into monthly payments (the 16GB iPhone 6, for example, runs $27 a month).
+Sprint’s program is similar to T-Mobile’s new monthly device payment program — Jump On Demand.
+This plan offers a greater choice of handsets and allows subscribers to upgrade to a new phone up to three times a year, but folds the cost of phones into monthly payments (the 16GB iPhone 6, for example, runs $27 a month).

 So if you’re looking for a new iPhone, Sprint may be the way to go.

 Article first published in August 2015.
 Updated on 04-10-2017 by Lulu Chang: Added news of the iPhone Forever plan’s application to the iPhone 7 32GB.

 - iPhones are on the beat in the Big Apple as NYPD begins rollout of new devices

 - The 20 best iPhone 7 Plus cases to protect your Apple phone